brcnitk/IPv6-Deployment-Workshop/IPSec/README.md

 Right click on any TCP packet and select "Follow">"TCP Stream".
 Here, you can see the text of the page is completely visible.

+## Install strongswan and Configure ipsec connection between Host1 and Host2